m8pple/arch2-2014-cw1/README.md

-Except for the marks for compilation (where everyone should really get full marks, but is down to me assessing how much manual work I needed to put in) and bug reports (which are subjective and more rare) the assesment is entirely quantitative and metric based.
+Except for the marks for compilation (where everyone should really get full marks, but is down to me assessing how much manual work I needed to put in) and bug reports (which are subjective and more rare) the assessment is entirely quantitative and metric based.

 There are two submission deadlines, one soft, one hard:

-- Friday 24th October: deadline for formative (ungraded) assesment.
+- Friday 24th October: deadline for formative (ungraded) assessment.
 If you submit a version by this deadline, it will be put through a large subset of the assessment.
 The results (but not a grade), will be returned on Monday 27th.
   Submission is not required, but is obviously encouraged.

-- Friday 31st October: deadline for summative (graded) assesment.
+- Friday 31st October: deadline for summative (graded) assessment.
 Whether or not you submitted for the previous deadline, everyone must submit for this deadline.
 This will be the part which results in the grade for this coursework.